JonJagger/cyber-dojo/readme.txt

    VERY VERY IMPORTANT
    VERY VERY IMPORTANT
 ===========================================================
-CyberDojo clients have full rights on the CyberDojo server.
+Cyber-Dojo clients have full rights on the Cyber-Dojo server.
 If you setup your own server you are strongly advised to consider using
 o) a dedicated server.
 o) a virtual box.
 o) a dedicated network segment.

-Running your own VirtualBox TurnKey Linux CyberDojo server
+Running your own VirtualBox TurnKey Linux Cyber-Dojo server
 ==========================================================
 Install VirtualBox from http://www.virtualbox.org/ Download the TurnKey Linux image from